 Kiyosaki says you can play it safe and never lose a dime, but don’t expect to win either.

-He went on saying that most people are afraid of losing, so they lose.
+He went on to say that most people are afraid of losing, so they lose.
 Those who take risks aren’t afraid to lose because they know that in order to win, you have to lose.
 In other words, winners are not afraid of losing.

 Here’s one of my favorite quotes from the book: